-- Create a Team: Nell creates a strategic planning working group/committee made up of key board members, and management staff and external stakeholders, if appropriate.
-This group will meet periodically to guide the process, create recommendations and suggested directions for the board to review and approve, finalize the plan and make sure it is being executed.
+- Create a Team: With the leadership of the nonprofit, Nell creates a strategic planning group made up of key board members, management staff and external stakeholders.
+This group meets periodically to guide the process, do the analysis, and create recommendations for the board to review and approve.

-- Develop Goals and Objectives: Given the vision and mission and the external environment, Nell then helps the organization determine what they want to accomplish in the next X years.
+- Develop Goals and Objectives: Nell then helps the organization determine what they want to accomplish in the next 3-5 years.
 She leads the organization to create 3-5 broad, measurable, achievable goals in the specific time frame of the plan.
-More than 5 goals are too much for staff and board to focus on.
-She then breaks each of the 3-5 broad goals into 3-5 measurable objectives, or steps, to get there.
-What is it going to take to make each goal happen?
+They then break each goal into 3-5 measurable objectives to get there.

-- Operationalize the Plan: For each objective, Nell helps the organization create a timeline with activities, deliverables, people responsible and due dates.
-This operational plan is put into a tracking system that all staff are comfortable with and will use on a regular basis to update and refine their activities.
+- Operationalize the Plan: For each objective, Nell helps the organization create an operational plan with activities, deliverables, people responsible and due dates.
+This operational plan is put into a tracking system that staff use on a regular basis to update and refine the plan.

-- Monitor the Plan: Nell helps the organization develop a process to monitor and measure achievement of the deliverables and the overall goals of the plan at least quarterly, and to revise the plan as needed.
+- Monitor the Plan: Nell helps the organization develop a process to monitor and measure achievement of the plan.
 The strategic plan begins to drive activity at the nonprofit.
-As such, management team meetings are based on the goals of the plan and what is being achieved or not achieved.
-Department meetings and board meetings are similarly driven by the goals and status of plan.
+Staff and board meetings are driven by the goals and status of the plan.

 If you want to talk with Nell about whether a consulting engagement might be right for your nonprofit, fill out this form.
 We’ll get back to you within 24 hours to schedule a time to talk.